luis122448/developer-server/docker/frp/frp-http-readme.md

 ---
 ## Part 2: FRP Client (`frpc`) Setup on the Local Machine

 This section covers the setup of `frpc` on the machine where your web service is running.
-We will use Docker for a clean and containerized setup.
+We will use sudo Docker for a clean and containerized setup.

 ### 2.1.
 Prepare the `frpc.toml` Configuration